 August 9, 2013 – The producers, potential cast and crew of Episode VII are so tight-lipped and, no doubt, bound by confidentiality agreements, that very few know how the Sequel Trilogy will develop.
-I also suspect that the story lines are still very fluid and subject to change from George Lucas (continuing to serve as Creative Consultant).
+The story lines are still very fluid and subject to change from George Lucas, who continues to serve as Creative Consultant.

-The next best way to read the Star Wars tea leaves is to read the collective postings from Wikipedia, which follows below in blue font:
+The next best way to read the Star Wars tea leaves is to read the collective postings from Wikipedia.
+Sources are denoted in parentheses.

 ● Episode VII would begin roughly 20 (or perhaps 30-40) years after the end of Return of the Jedi (according to Lucas in 1980 and 1982).